XITASO/devcmd/README.md

 ## Setting up a local development setup

+It is recommended to use the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for Visual Studio Code for this.
+Once the extension is installed, click `Reopen in Container` within the popup in the bottom right or open the command palette and run the command `Remote-Containers: Reopen in Container`.

 Since both the `devcmd` and the `devcmd-cli` packages use local installations within __node_modules__ folders, developing and especially testing devcmd locally can be challenging.
-In order to setup a local development environment, you can use the script `setup-dev`, which intializes a `dev`-folder, that contains the required `devcmd`-package as a yarn symlink.
-It is recommended to use the Remote-Containers extension for Visual Studio Code for this.
+In order to setup a local development environment, you can use the devcmd task `setup-dev`, which intializes a `dev`-folder, that contains the required `devcmd`-package as a yarn symlink.

 ```sh
 $ yarn devcmd setup-dev